Validating Labelled State Transition and Message Production Systems: A Theory for Modelling Faulty Distributed Systems: Composition of VLSMs

 The following result allows us to recover a trace from a constrained composite state of an UMO protocol by combining the traces extracted by Lemma \ref{UMO-component-trace} from each component of the composite state.
 However, from any constrained composite state we can extract more traces leading to it, depending how we combine the traces leading to the components of the composite state.

-\begin{lemma}[\coqref{VLSM.Core.ELMO.UMO}{finite_valid_trace_from_to_UMO_state2trace_RUMO}] From every constrained state of an UMO protocol we can extract a constrained trace reaching it. \end{lemma}
+\begin{lemma}[\coqref{VLSM.Examples.ELMO.UMO}{finite_valid_trace_from_to_UMO_state2trace}] From every constrained state of an UMO protocol we can extract a constrained trace reaching it. \end{lemma}

 As a particular case, let us consider the UMO components $\mathcal{U}_1$, $\mathcal{U}_2$, and $\mathcal{U}_3$ of address $1$, $2$, and $3$, respectively.
 The following is a constrained trace of $\umo(\mathcal{U}_i)_{i=1}^3$: